Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `startedCountdown` - Indicates whether the countdown has already begun.
 - `seenCutscene` - Checks if the cutscene is seen.
 - `curStep` - The current step number.
-- `curDecStep` - The current decimal step number.
 - `curBeat` - The current beat number.
+- `curSection` - The current section number.
 - `curDecBeat` - The current decimal beat number.
-- `curSection` - The current number.
+- `curDecStep` - The current decimal step number.
-- `curStage` - The stages name.
 - `score` - The current song score.
 - `hits` - The current note hits.
 - `misses` - The current song misses.
 - `ghostMisses` - The current song ghost misses.
 - `rating` - The current rating percentage, Goes from `0` to `1`.
-- `ratingName` - The current ratings name.
+- `ratingName` - The current rating name.
-- `ratingFC` - The current ratings combo.
+- `ratingFC` - The current rating combo.
-- `inGameOver` - Tells if the player is in the game over screen.
+- `inGameOver` - Tells if the player is inside the game over screen.
 - `mustHitSection` - Tells if the current section is a `Must Hit Section` from the Chart Editor.
 - `altAnim` - Tells if the current section is a `Alt Animation Section` from the Chart Editor.
 - `gfSection` - Tells if the current section is a `GF Section` from  theChart Editor.
-- `healthGainMult` - The current health gain of hitting a note.
+- `healthGainMult` - The current health gain when hitting a note.
-- `healthLossMult` - The current health loss of missing a note.
+- `healthLossMult` - The current health loss when missing a note.
 - `playbackRate` - The current playback rate on the song.
 - `instakillOnMiss` - If you missed a note you die.
-- `botPlay` - Tells if botplay is enabled.
+- `botPlay` - Tells if botplay mode is enabled.
-- `practice` - Tells if practice is enabled.
+- `practice` - Tells if practice mode is enabled.
 - `version` - The version of Psych Engine that is currently in.

 <details><summary><b>All Shortcut to:</b></summary>